How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Causal Machine Learning

 \subsection{Group Average Treatment Effects}

-In order to assess the impact of coupon provision in different customer groups, we also estimate selected Group Average Treatment Effects (GATEs), i.e., the average treatment effects in different subgroups as defined by age, income, family size and pre-campaign expenditures, respectively.
-The variables used to distinguish these subgroups are the age group and family size variables as defined in the original dataset, a variable for average daily expenditures that divides the sample into four subgroups of similar size, and a variable measuring income in broader categories, each of which combines two of the more fine-grained income groups of the original variable.
-Using a doubly robust estimator with heteroscedasticity and cluster-robust standard errors, we estimate a linear model of personalized treatment effects (CATEs) as a function of one of the variables indicating which subgroup each client belongs to (see \cite{SemenovaChernozhukov2021} for more details).
-This approach also allows assessing effect heterogeneity in customer segments defined by more than one variable, the score must simply be regressed on the respective identifiers.
+In order to assess the impact of coupon provision in different customer groups, we also estimate selected Group Average Treatment Effects (GATEs), that is, the average treatment effects in different subgroups as defined by age, income, family size and pre-campaign expenditures, respectively.
+The variables used to distinguish these subgroups are the age group and family size variables as defined in the original dataset, a variable for average daily expenditures that divides the sample into four subgroups of similar size, and a variable measuring income in broader categories, each of which combines two of the more fine-grained income groups in the original variable.
+We estimate a linear model of the doubly robust scores $\hat{\Gamma}_{i,t}$ (see equation \eqref{eq:orthscore}) as a function of one of the variables that indicate which subgroup each client belongs to, see \cite{SemenovaChernozhukov2021} for more details.
+This approach also allows us to assess effect heterogeneity in customer segments defined by more than one variable, by regressing the \cite*{Neyman1959}-orthogonal scores $\hat{\Gamma}_{i,t}$ on several identifiers (or dummy variables) for belonging to a specific subgroup defined in terms of covariate values (e.g.\ an indicator for being younger female or elderly male customer).
 We estimate the GATEs by means of the {\tt best\_linear\_projection} function provided in the {\tt grf}-package.